 GWe stands for gigawatt electrical power; MWe stands for megawatt electrical power.
 And to convert between the two units, 1GWe = 1000MWe.
 Thus a 500MWe aux engine is .5GWe.

-A reason to keep the three reactors in three separate hulls – and separated from the saucer hull – is to protect the people who reside inside the saucer hull in the case of an emergency.
-For example, if a meteor strikes one of the reactors, the reactor can be jettisoned away.
+A reason to keep the three nuclear reactors in three separate hulls – and separated from the saucer hull – is to protect the people who reside inside the saucer hull in the case of an emergency.
+For example, if a meteor strikes one of the reactors, the reactor can then be jettisoned away.
 This is a case where the Enterprise ship basic configuration that has been lifted from science fiction fits nicely with the functional needs of the actual Gen1 ship design.

 Another reason to have the three reactors in three hulls set away from the saucer hull is to reduce the exposure to any low level radiation from the reactors on the people and electronic equipment in the saucer hull.
 While the reactors will be heavily shielded to block the release of radiation, some gamma radiation and neutron radiation will still escape at a low level.
 So “distance attenuation” is a strategy used to further reduce this radiation.
 Distance attenuation takes advantage of the fact that radiation from the reactors falls off by the inverse-square law.
-While short term exposure will cause no ill effects on a person’s health, such as when workers or visitors are in the main engine hull or aux engines hulls, long term exposure might pose a health risk.
+While short term exposure will cause no ill effects on a person’s health, such as when workers or visitors are in the main engine hull or aux engines hulls, long term exposure might pose a small health risk.
 Thus the reactors are located at least 250 feet away from the saucer hull at all points.

-- The three ion propulsion engines
+- The three electric propulsion engines

 - Electronic equipment (communications, ship control hardware, computers, sensors)

-- Heating, cooling, and air conditioning
+- Heating, cooling, and air conditioning – uses electrical power and reactor thermal power for heating

 - Gravity wheel electromagnets